Lou Gehrig: "The luckiest man on the face of the Earth"

-When the New York Giants, a team you would give your right arm to beat, and vice versa, sends you a gift—that's something.
-When everybody down to the groundskeepers and those boys in white coats remember you with trophies—that's something.
-When you have a wonderful mother-in-law who takes sides with you in squabbles with her own daughter—that's something.
-When you have a father and a mother who work all their lives so you can have an education and build your body—it's a blessing.
-When you have a wife who has been a tower of strength and shown more courage than you dreamed existed—that's the finest I know.
+When the New York Giants, a team you would give your right arm to beat, and vice versa, sends you a gift, that's something.
+When everybody down to the groundskeepers and those boys in white coats remember you with trophies, that's something.
+When you have a wonderful mother-in-law who takes sides with you in squabbles with her own daughter, that's something.
+When you have a father and a mother who work all their lives so you can have an education and build your body, it's a blessing.
+When you have a wife who has been a tower of strength and shown more courage than you dreamed existed, that's the finest I know.

-So I close in saying that I might have been given a bad break, but I've got an awful lot to live for. — Thank you.
+So I close in saying that I might have been given a bad break, but I've got an awful lot to live for.

-Only four sentences of the speech exist in recorded form; complete versions of the speech are assembled from newspaper accounts.

-For the past two weeks, you've been reading about a bad break. (pause) Today, I consider myself the luckiest man on the face of the earth. (cut) When you look around, wouldn't you consider it a privilege to associate yourself with such fine-looking men as are standing in uniform in this ballpark today? (cut) ... that I might have been given a bad break, but I've got an awful lot to live for.
 Thank you.

 The crowd stood and cheered for almost two minutes.
-Gehrig's sometimes-estranged former teammate Babe Ruth hugged him as a band played "I Love You Truly" and the crowd chanted, "We love you, Lou!"
-The Times account the following day called the moment "one of the most touching scenes ever witnessed on a ball field" that made even hard-boiled reporters "swallow hard."
+Gehrig's sometimes-estranged former teammate Babe Ruth hugged him as a band played "I Love You Truly" and the crowd chanted, "We love you, Lou!".
+The Times account the following day called the moment "one of the most touching scenes ever witnessed on a ball field" that made even hard-boiled reporters "swallow hard".